Strategic Decision-Making with AI (MSB260)

 Coursework requirements

-The assignments are given in forms of individual practice questions or group work.
+The assignments are given in the form of individual practice questions or group work.

 Course teacher(s)